18th March 2022

 Walk past Godrevy lighthouse and over the National Trust owned headland and you’ll come to the inaccessible Mutton Cove, home to a Grey seal colony.
 Because it can’t be reached by humans, it’s a perfect place for them to gather and bask, while interested wildlife spotters can peer down unobtrusively from above.

 Hayle is home to an array of delectable eats, from its iconic Philps pasties which are famous around Cornwall to fine dining with a sea view in many waterfront restaurants.
-We particularly love Lula Shack, a laid back eatery on the sand of Hayle Towans beach which offers indoor and outdoor dining and hosts live music events, alongside serving delicious seafood cooked on their firepit.
 Check out our guide to eating out in Hayle for more recommendations.

 Beyond its sandy shores lies a fascinating natural landscape to explore.
 Look around Upton Towans nature reserve that leads onto a mass of sand dunes which border the beach.
 Or take a walk or cycle along the RSPB reserve, passing the estuary, tidal pools and marsh in and around the town.